stevenandrewcarter/gouter/README.md

 as desired.

 Install the golang libraries from http://golang.org/doc/install.
 Check the source code out from the repo and start it by running

     go run gouter.go

 In addition you can set the port by using the flag

     go run gouter.go -port=x

 where x is the port number you want the router to listen on.

+Bazaar might be required if you want to update the mgo libraries.
+Please refer to the [mgo](http://labix.org/mgo) documentation for additional installation instructions.

 Configuration
 -------------